jon-lipstate/odin_book/book/01_basics/00_preface.md

 In Part 3 the core and Vendor collections are reviewed.
 Most packages have only cursory discussion, simply to know when you may wish to investigate them further.
 Selected packages have much more in depth review with several examples to ensure these commonly tread packages are concretely understood.

 Part 4: Advanced Topics
 Advanced Topics introduce to more specific or specialized use cases.
-This section covers setting up build scripts, error handling techniques in Odin, polymorphism, cross-platform support, concurrency, vectorization, reflection, metaprogramming and specialty types like `#soa`. **ADD OPTIMIZAITON STRATS HERE??**
+This section covers setting up build scripts, error handling techniques in Odin, polymorphism, cross-platform support, concurrency, vectorization, reflection, metaprogramming and **...**

 Part 5: FFI and Building
 Part 5 focuses on the Foreign Function Interface (FFI) system in Odin and building/linking.
 This section elucidates the process of integrating Odin with other languages and systems, demonstrating the creation and usage of bindings, managing dynamic libraries, and delving into interoperability concerns.
 It also goes over compiler flags in depth.